Blackbox AI Review: Is This AI Coding Assistant Worth It?

 The VS Code extension installation is straightforward.
 You search for "BLACKBOX.AI" in the extensions marketplace, click install, and you're ready to go.
 No complex API keys or configuration files for basic use.
 The setup process takes less than 5 minutes, with multiple integration options depending on your preferred development environment.

-As of early 2026, Blackbox AI serves over 12 million developers globally-nearly 10% of the worldwide developer population.
-The platform recorded 221.5 million website visits between April 2024 and March 2025, marking a year-over-year growth of 461.38%.
+As of recent years, Blackbox AI serves over 12 million developers globally-nearly 10% of the worldwide developer population.
+The platform recorded 221.5 million website visits between April and March, marking a year-over-year growth of 461.38%.
 This rapid adoption demonstrates significant market traction, though it comes with growing pains we'll discuss later.

 Key Features